JOHN HESSBURG, U.S. DIVE TRAVEL owner, sends SUNNY GREETINGS to our NEW CLIENTS:

 NEW CALEDONIA: Grande Terre & Loyalty Islands, Southwest Pacific --

 - Hiked beaucoup beaches, ran photo shoots in jungle villages, toured the vast island of Grand Terre, main isle of this seldom-visited French colony about 1,200 miles NW of New Zealand.
 We trekked inland "sand rivers" -- ancient dried-up tidal inlets -- & explored the fringing reefs of Ile des Pins.
 Renowned for towering Araucaria trees up to 80 feet tall, this Isle of Pines is home to laid-back natives & legions of the deadliest striped sea snakes in the world.
 They are "Tricot Rayes" ( laticauda colubrina ) & are remarkably shy though lethal critters.
 By night, we crossed the Big Blue more than 120 nautical miles from Ile des Pins northward to Mare island, on the skirts of a vicious typhoon south of us, which stirred huge swells, topped by heavy right-angle chop.
 Whoa Nelly.
 Most brutal crossing ever.
 After that, 2 weeks in the Loyalty Islands brought some of the most exhilarating reef dives & jungle jaunts of a lifetime.
 These New Caledonia island explorations were a picture-perfect trip -- blessed with calm clear weather, mild humidity, hospitable villagers everywhere we turned, endless life-rich reefs, & sunsets gleefully splatter-dashed across the sky in eye-candy tones of molten copper with stained glass blues that segued first to police-strobe blues, then nearly-audible indigos -- all of it splashed by some wanton Jackson Pollock in the stratosphere.
 Astonishing beauty everywhere: in the island foliage, flowers, village children playing, marine life darting about expanses of coral.
 The free diving was wonderful, a fun kaleidoscope of species, especially off Lifou island.
-All explorations in NewCal were shared with "herzliche Freunden," our new friends Fred Looijschelder (Netherlands) & Christiana Kaluscha (Germany), who are world-class sailors & navigators. -- June & July 2001.
+All explorations in NewCal were shared with "herzliche Freunden," our new friends Fred Looijschelder (Netherlands) & Christiana Kaluscha (Germany), who were world-class sailors & navigators. -- June & July 2001.

 - Fred & Christiana's beautiful 110-foot teak-decked schooner originally was built in Europe & owned by a royal family, then sailed halfway around the world to their SoPac homeports in Vanuatu & New Caledonia.
 Our 6-person team explored virgin reefs & seamounts -- likely never visited by North American or European divers before us -- for about 200 nautical miles surrounding the Loyalty Islands of Mare, Lifou & Ouvea.
-Our NewCal Expedition circumnavigated most dive-able shores of these magnificent islands, mapping & logging scores of new scuba diving & snorkeling sites, trading for whole foods with native villagers, witnessing rare religious dancing rites at night, relishing some of the most untrammeled reefs in the South Pacific.
+Our NewCal Expedition circumnavigated most dive-able shores of these magnificent islands, mapping & logging many new scuba diving & snorkeling sites, trading for whole foods with native villagers, witnessing rare religious dancing rites at night, relishing some of the most untrammeled reefs in the South Pacific.
 Climbed about 200 feet up the face of a bizarre "Jackie-O Pillbox Hat" formation -- a cylindrical tower of millennia-old minerals thrust skyward by plate shifting -- near the village of La Roche on Mare island.
 Blanketing the summit of this coral & limestone oatmeal box are centuries of living & dead vines, creeping kudzu-like foliage & storm-woven sticks, forming a treacherous mat over crevasses up to 100 feet deep.
 If you stepped imprudently, these hidden holes could suck you into oblivion in one eyeblink, while your buddy was looking the other way.
 You'd never surface 'til the Second Coming.
 Had to mince gingerly across the summit, while several veggie mats snapped under our weight as we leapt for life onto the next jagged knob.

 - Later, was handed ship's helm duty for 2 days, 25 nautical miles per day, as we sailed happily, engines off, in ideal sun & lazy winds around most of Lifou Island, next gem west of Mare in this wild archipelago.
 (Ouvea is further west).
 Found one reef plateau a mile offshore of Lifou, in less than 45' of calm seas, teeming with vivid species -- jewel-like shells with extra-terrestrial shapes, dazzling schools of li'l fish flitting about, corals of every hue.
 Some species we had never seen before in the South Pacific.
 Perhaps a taxonomist's dreamscape? ( Forgive us sunseekers; we'll never publish the GPS #s. ) This one's not for sale.
 Glory be -- what a magical time... days of wit & whimsy, artful conversations in a rapid-fire melange of French, Spanish, German & "Franglais," frequent piquant puns, waves of laughter, flagons of fine French wine with fresh fish suppers nearly every day.
 (Our enterprising cook had a couple baited lines dangling over the gunwales every afternoon; & she scored no less than one meaty lunker a day!)
 Best pun of the trip was a play on the French word for bread -- " pain " -- pronounced "pan."
 Irked by the scarcity of fresh bread in all villages of Ile des Pins (pronounced "Eel da Pan"), we dubbed that island " Ile de Peu Pain. " Ah... this Isle of Little Bread aside, there were so many perfect days.